- Should I bring anything up about an upcoming election at all?

 - Be mindful that your Course Assistant/Teaching Assistant may also be stressed or anxious about current events, their course responsibilities, and supporting students in the class.

 - Often, students can benefit from reminders to attend to their basic self-care needs; however, there are times when students need more support.
 Remember that it is not necessarily your role to help students through a crisis.
-Make sure students are aware of University support resources available to them, including: Student and Academic Services, Counseling & Psychological Services (CAPS), and COVID-19 support resources for students.
+Make sure students are aware of University support resources available to them, including: Student and Academic Services and Counseling & Psychological Services (CAPS).

 Where can I find additional information about supporting students during election season?